llpeterson/direct/access.md

 *broadband* service that we buy from an ISP.
-This section describes two such technologies: *Passive Optical Networks* (PON), commonly referred to as fiber-to-the-home or fiber-to-the-premises, and *Celluar Networks* that connect our mobile devices.
+This section describes two such technologies: *Passive Optical Networks* (PON), commonly referred to as fiber-to-the-home or fiber-to-the-premises, and *Cellular Networks* that connect our mobile devices.
 In both cases, the networks are multi-access (like Ethernet and Wi-Fi), but as we will see, their approach to mediating access is quite different.